Wayside: A Serial Novel - Episode 4

 “Let’s move on from guns,” she replied, ready to poke and prod at other topics for controversy.
 “There’s a great deal of interest in how you’re funding the Wayside community.
 As I understand it, you bought the park for $1.8 billion, which you paid with your own personal funds, correct?”

 “And what about the continued expenses?
 It sounds like you’ve done quite a bit of renovations to turn the park into a residential community, plus you’re supporting individuals who are chronically ill and economically inactive.
-You’ve set up a foundation to help others outside of Wayside.
-You’ve mentioned plans to build a bigger hospital.
+You’ve mentioned a relief foundation you've established for non-residents, and you have plans to build a bigger hospital.
 So how do you fund all of this?
 How much do your community members contribute?
 Does their rent subsidize Wayside’s continued growth?
 Do they pay any kind of membership fees to live there?”

 Aileen Chatleigh’s eyes narrowed.
 A smile played at her lips.
 Her guest had just handed her the opening she’d been waiting for, practically gift-wrapped with a bow on top.